Aqua5lad/Problem-Sets/README.md

 ## Purpose of this repository

-This Problem-Sets repository contains my solutions to the weekly exercises, each in a separate file, named for the main topic to which it refers.
+This repository contains my solutions to the weekly exercises, each in a separate file, named for the main topic to which it refers.

 ### Other comments

+In each file, the corresponding Exercise number is shown on the 1st comment line.
 Where appropriate, additional comments may also be found in the commits history.